alvand-dev/gift-shop/README.md

 # Gift Shop Theme

-It is a modern modular gift shop e-commerce responsive website template built with HTML, CSS, and JavaScript.
+This is an amazing modern modular gift shop e-commerce responsive website theme built with pure HTML, CSS, and JavaScript.
+I didn’t use any CSS or JavaScript framework and built it with relatively new CSS techniques like flexbox and grid system as needed.

-This theme, tested in the recent version of Chrome, Firefox, Edge, and Opera Browsers (September 2021).
+Gift shop theme, tested in the recent version of Chrome, Firefox, Edge, and Opera Browsers (September 2021) and passed all the tests.
+The tests included responsiveness to show theme good not just on desktop computers but on tablets and smartphones too.

-I didn’t use any CSS or JS framework.
-Gift Shop Theme built with relatively new CSS techniques like flexbox and grid system as needed.

-I use Normalize.css for compatibility purposes and also use Fontawesome Solid and Lato regular font.

-All of the images are free to use, and most of them are from unsplash.com.
+I used Normalize.css for template compatibility and look the same in different browsers.
+Fontawesome Solid for icons and Lato regular font as font family used too.
+All of the different images in the project are free to use, and most of them are from unsplash.com.

 Thanks to <a href="https://disqus.com/by/amysxain/" target="_blank">Amys Xain</a> for the theme .psd file.